pragatinitwal/Qmeet/README.md

 # Qmeet
-Qmeet is a conference room booking system
+Qmeet is a conference room booking system. this project is in java